electric-sql/electric/docs/integrations/deployment/supabase.md

 ## Using other Supabase tools with Electric

-Supabase provide a suite of tools that pair well with Electric when building local-first apps, these include [Supabase Auth](#supabase-auth) and [Supabase Edge Functions](#supabase-edge-functions).
+Supabase provides a suite of tools that pair well with Electric when building local-first apps, these include [Supabase Auth](#supabase-auth) and [Supabase Edge Functions](#supabase-edge-functions).

 ### Supabase Auth